 One time, years ago, in bumper-to-bumper traffic on a cross-country road trip, my sister and I cracked open a can of olives.
 We’d actually been traveling for three days and had gone through as many cans, if not more.

 See, olives are the perfect travel snack.
+(And I’m telling you this now, because I think a lot of us are about to start traveling once again, if you haven’t already!)
 They’re packed with flavor and super filling, and they offer a jolt of decadence.
 Olives always feel like a treat, and that’s so often what I need when I’m on a plane with my contact lens drying into brittle discs, or on the fifth hour of a road trip with six more hours to go.
 They’re also shelf-stable and always yummy, even when you’re flying and everything starts to taste like cardboard.

 The only thing holding olives back is that they are not particularly portable.
 Have you ever delicately poured the remaining salty broth from a can of olives into an old coffee cup while trudging along the highway?
 It’s one of those moments where you quietly think I’ve made a huge mistake right before a pothole turns said olive juice into tie-dye for your T-shirt.